jsaenzBimcv/BIMCV-MIDAS-PROJECT/Models/Segmentation_Models/Unet2d_Vertebrae/README.md

  <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>., which permits use, sharing, adaptation, distribution and reproduction in any medium or format, as long as you give appropriate credit to the original author(s) and the source, provide a link to the Creative Commons license, and indicate if changes were made.
 The images or other third party material in this article are included in the article's Creative Commons license, unless indicated otherwise in a credit line to the material.
 If material is not included in the article's Creative Commons license and your intended use is not permitted by statutory regulation or exceeds the permitted use, you will need to obtain permission directly from the copyright holder.

 ## Acknowledgments

-This research was developed as part of the PhD research:
-Researcher:

-In collaboration with:
-* <a href="https://">Laboratorio de , València, Spain.
-* <a href="http://www.cipf.es/cipf-fisabio-joint-research-unit-biomedical-imaging">Biomedical Imaging Joint Unit, Foundation for the Promotion of Health and Biomedical Research (FISABIO) and the Principe Felipe Research Center (CIPF)</a>, València, Spain.
-* Models were trained on IFIC's dedicated Artificial Intelligence computing platform, <a href="https://artemisa.ific.uv.es/web/">Artemisa</a>.